-The topics for the Summer Term are detailed below:
+The topics for the Autumn Term are detailed below:

 In the Foundation Stage, the children will have weekly words to learn to read, then eventually spell.
 We will check the children's progress with their words on a Monday, then word books will updated and given out again on a Tuesday.

 All the children have a set of letter sound cards in their book bags, which are provided to support the learning in Phonics.
 It really benefits the children if they practise recognising and saying the sounds as often as possible, so we would really like parents and carers to help them with this at home.
-Please chat to either Miss Birch or Mrs Ball if you have any questions about Phonics, however small!
+Please chat to either Miss Birch or one of our class teaching assisitants if you have any questions about Phonics, however small!

 We really encourage the sharing of books for enjoyment in school and we would like that to be continued at home.
 Regular practice really does make a huge difference to children's progress in reading, as does talking about what has been read with someone at home too.
 It would be great if you could share your child's book daily and sign their Home School Diary to let us know they have read, even if the book hasn't been completed.